 Spend a wonderful evening with a few French classics and some wine to go with dinner!
-By the way, my bourguignon has been included in Joan Schwartz’s charming book, deceptively innocent, called Meat and Potatoes.
+By the way, my bourguignon is included in Joan Schwartz’s charming book, deceptively innocent, called Meat and Potatoes.
 My secret ingredient here is crème de cassis, the wonderful black currant liqueur (there are very nice Passover substitutes, berry liqueurs)

 This dish reheats very well and improves with age, so go ahead and make it a day or even two ahead.